 The American Border Patrol arrived en masse.
 The Department of Homeland Security circled overhead in a low-flying helicopter; a thunder reverberated through the air, chopping through the dusty ground.
 A forklift began to replace the empty borderline with the rusty and ridged pieces of the former border wall, closing the latitude of expansive land on either side of the Kumeyaay.
 A bulldozer parked a few feet away hummed loudly, its driver awaiting instruction.
 The Mexican military suddenly appeared from behind the flimsy blockade of Vietnam-era metal squares; a soldier at the helm of a machine gun.
 All the while, the bands of Kumeyaay Nation continued to pray.
 Their chants rang through the air, musical gourds rattling like a rhythmic rainstorm, while sage burned ceremonially.
 They danced with a mixture of joy and sorrow, and a tribe member placed a hand over her heart, dancing, as silent tears rolled down her face. - Katie Bard

 A construction worker uses a forklift to move the old landing mat border wall for the construction of the new 18 feet bollard style wall.
-July 27,2020
+CAMPO, CA. July 27,2020

 “We used to walk across this land for ceremonies and funerals every year.
 This is Kumeyaay Nation.
 We can’t see our families unless they get a passport or a green card to cross the land.
 This is our land.”

 - Martha Rodriguez, a protest leader and member of the San Jose de la Zorra band of Kumeyaay.